scottishgovernment/resources.mygov.scot/_criterion/sustainability.md

 ### In the discovery assessment

-To pass the discovery assessment, the service team usually needs to:
+To pass, the service team usually need to:

 * an understanding of what they are planning to build in alpha
 * that what is built in alpha will meet prioritised user needs identified in discovery
 * understand any risks or problems associated with the technology chosen for alpha and have a plan in place for how they’ll solve them

 ### In the alpha and beta assessments

-To pass the alpha and beta assessments, they usually need to:
+To pass, the service team usually need to:

 * explain what they’ve built in that phase and why they built it
 *	describe the lifecycle of a user story from user research to production